logzio/logzio-cse/DBProblemsDemoPython/README.md

 1. Ensure all required ports are available (3000, 5000, 3306)
 2. Check container logs for specific error messages
 3. Verify database connectivity from the backend container
+4. Verify your Logz.io tokens are correctly set and valid

 ## License